adangert/JoustMania/README.md

 ---------------------------
 You will need the following to run JoustMania:

-0. A Raspberry Pi 3 B
+0. A Raspberry Pi 3 B with sd card
-0. Micro SD card for the Raspberry Pi
-0. Up to 3, Class 1, Bluetooth 4.0 USB adapters (each adapter can handle 6-7 move controllers)
+0. Class 1, Bluetooth 4.0 USB adapters (https://goo.gl/q0j0Fu)
-0. External USB sound card
+0. External USB sound card (https://goo.gl/S4vDXF)

-0. Power supply (the Pi will run off of a battery pack)
-0. Speaker
-0. As many PlayStation Move controllers as you can handle
+Note on Hardware: each bluetooth adapter supports 6 to 7 playstation move controllers, I've tested this build with three adapters and 18 controllers successfully.

 Installation
 ---------------------------